Habib Girgis: Early work

-Dean of the Seminary
+Deanship

 He dedicated his life to the seminary and its improvement.
-Habib Girgis assisted the Pope in expanding its buildings in Mahmasha.
+Girgis assisted the Pope in expanding its buildings in Mahmasha.
 Pope Kyrillos V often visited the seminary and blessed its students.
 This deacon was a skillful speaker.
 He accompanied the Pope in his pastoral visits to Upper Egypt and Sudan.
 He translated many religious books from foreign languages to Arabic and published El-Karma periodical, to spread the facts of the faith in a positive way.
 He published many books, among them were: The Seven Sacraments of the Church, The Consoler of the Faithful, The Mystery of Piety, and many others.
 He taught and nurtured many generations of clergymen who flourished in the church and filled it with their sermons and religious publications.

 He remained dean until his death in 1951.
-Later that year Pope Yusab II appointed Father Ibrahim Attia as Habib's successor as dean.

-With Father Ibrahim, who did carry the work on, there were many new improvements in the years to come.
+Later that year Pope Yusab II appointed Ibrahim Attia as Habib's successor as dean.
+Attia carried on the work and there were many new improvements in the years to come.
 This would eventually lead up to Bishop (later Pope) Shenouda's involvement as the dean of the Catechetical School of Alexandria.

 Sainthood

-On 20 June 2013, Announcement of the Holy Synod of the Coptic Orthodox Church, presided over by Pope Tawadros II, by the sanctity of Habib Girgis.
+On 20 June 2013, the Holy Synod of the Coptic Orthodox Church, announced the canonization of Girgis.

 Biography

-A Biography called "Habib Girgis, Coptic orthodox Educator and A light in the Darkness" by Bishop Anba Suriel was published by SVS Press in 2017 and includes newly discovered texts from the Coptic Orthodox Archives in Cairo.
+A biography, Habib Girgis, Coptic orthodox Educator and A light in the Darkness by Bishop Anba Suriel, was published by SVS Press in 2017 and includes newly discovered texts from the Coptic Orthodox Archives in Cairo.